 While buying, choose uniform, large, attractive looking, yellow-orange fruits.
-Avoid green, small size fruits since they tend to be extremely acidic, and unappetizing.
-Avoid those with cuts, bruise, shriveled or spots.
+Avoid green, small ones since they tend to be extremely acidic and unappetizing.
+Avoid those with cuts, bruised, shriveled, or spots.

-Ripe fruits tend to perish early; however, they stay well in cold storages when kept at appropriate temperatures.
-At home, unripe light green fruits may be kept at room temperature until they turn rich orange-yellow color.
-Ripe fruits may keep well for 2-3 days at room temperature, but required to be stored inside the refrigerator for extended shelf life.
+Ripe fruits tend to perish early.
+However, they stay well in cold storage when kept at appropriate temperatures.
+At home, unripe light green fruits may be stored at room temperature until they turn vibrant orange-yellow color.
+Ripe fruits may keep well for 2-3 days at room temperature, but for extended shelf life, store in the refrigerator.

 Star fruits are generally used as a garnish in salads, sorbets, drinks, as well as to impart tart flavor in dishes.

 Given their high oxalic acid content and extreme tartness, they used quite less frequently in food the industry.

 To prepare, wash them thoroughly in cold water, dry mop using an absorbent cloth.
 Trim off the ends and edges of the ribbed angles.
 Cut the fruit crossway into thin sections, which resemble a starfish.
 Pick out any seeds located near its center.